Availability: 24 hours, 7 days a week. (Monday-Friday, 9am-6pm with "CyTOF-Setup.")

 Seminars: If you want to learn more and get some feedback about potential projects, you should join the CyTOF Interest Group Meeting, usually held on the second Wednesday of the month at 5pm in HSW1057 at the Parnassus Campus.
 The event is sponsored by Fluidigm with food, drink, and technical support.
 Contact Annie Chan at Annie.Chan@ucsf.edu to be added to this specific listserv.

 Training: If you are a new user to this service, please setup a meeting with the Core manager, to discuss what you plan on running and panel design.
-All CyTOF users are required to take Basic Training.
-If you need training, a refresher, or would like to become a superuser, click HERE.
+All CyTOF users need to fulfill Basic Training requirements.
+Click HERE.

 Assistance: If you run samples infrequently, it is recommended to request Assistance to have a Flow Core staff member run samples for you.
 Click HERE.